Reviews of The Imagination Thief by Rohan Quine

 —Kiran Bhat, author, on The Imagination Thief, Goodreads

 “fiery work.
 How rollickingly it proceeds down to its last bloodily beautiful drop.”

 “This book packs many powerful items of weaponry behind the smooth flow of its surface, few of which are suitable for unsupervised children and many of which are downright dangerous even for adults.
 Whether exulting in the human imagination’s most ecstatic heights, scraping its terrifying cellars, lightly conjuring its gentlest loneliness or rattling out its most raucous joys, The Imagination Thief’s language is fiercely vivid and polished, always fluid and precise, and very often explosively rich and rhythmic.
 Despite including lots of very natural and colloquial dialogue, the novel as a whole demands your focus; but it repays that focus ten-fold, with a ferocious and sensual dose of imaginative intensity and inventiveness that would be quite sufficient to fill at least two or three more normal/responsible/house-trained novels.
 Genuinely unlike anything else you’ll have read, The Imagination Thief will take you places you have never been, it will slap you around with a dark and mirthful love that you’re not expecting, and it will leave you richer.”

-—Cradeaux Alexander, artist, on The Imagination Thief, www.goodreads.com
+—Cradeaux Alexander, actor, director and artist, on The Imagination Thief, Goodreads

 Front cover of paperback of The Imagination Thief

 Back cover of paperback of The Imagination Thief